Toruse/toruse.github.io/source/_enportfolio/55/luckyfishing.md

     height: 284
 ---

-**LuckyFishing** - сайт-агрегатор для баз отдыха, водоёмов, рыболовецких магазинов.
+**LuckyFishing** - aggregator site for recreation centers, reservoirs, fishing shops.

 ---

-Место работы
+Place of work

-* Компания _Belka-z_
+* Company _Belka-z_

-Реализовано
+Implemented

-* Реализовано API для получения информации об объектах.
+* Implemented an API for obtaining information about objects.
-* Создана админ панель для управления базами отдыха, водоёмами, магазинами.
+* An admin panel has been created to manage recreation centers, reservoirs, and shops.

-Проделанная работа
+Work done

-* Спроектирована база данных объектов и новостей.
+* Designed a database of objects and news.
-* Разработано API для получения информации об объектах.
+* Developed an API for obtaining information about objects.
-* Создана админ панель для управления базами отдыха, водоёмами, магазинами и их свойствами.
+* An admin panel has been created to manage recreation centers, reservoirs, shops and their properties.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, Laravel, MySql, phpMyAdmin, JavaScript, jQuery, PhpStorm, Git, Bitbucket